Strategies and Accommodation to Support Employment in People with FASD

-A job with the right fit for an individual with FASD may not necessarily be available.
-In this case, you may need to do some “work carving” with a potential employer to change or create a job based on the latter’s needs and your client’s abilities.
+A job with the right fit for a person with FASD may not necessarily be available.
+You may need to do some “work carving” with a potential employer to change or create a job based on the latter’s needs and your client’s abilities.

 This will entail some flexibility on the employer’s part and as the individual settles into their new role and workplace.

-This chart can be used to assess this step:
+The following chart can be used to assess appropriate employment

 WORK-RELATED SUPPORT 4 OF 4

-Employers are in a unique position to help those with FASD and experience in the Justice system to gain sustainable employment and lead meaningful lives.
+Employers are in a unique position to help those with FASD to obtain and maintain meaningful employment.

 Employers can minimise the effects of cognitive and physical challenges by recognising where they might occur and making reasonable adjustments.
-This includes changing work processes, practices, procedures and the environment itself to emphasize their strengths and minimise their challenges.
-Furthermore, it is important that employers create a culturally safe and appropriate workplace for their employees with FASD.
+This includes adapting work processes and procedures and the environment itself, to emphasize strengths and minimise challenges.
+It is important that employers create a culturally safe and appropriate workplace for all of their employees.